 |HIV Exposure and Compelled Testing for Offenders

-State laws on sex can vary, and can change as our social attitudes regarding sex evolve.
-To learn more see the related resources below:
+State laws on sex can vary, and they can change as our social attitudes regarding sex evolve.
+To learn more, see the related resources below:

-As you can see, while consent is a very important aspect of any sexual activity, it may not be enough when it comes to certain activities, such as those involving prostitution or those performed in public places.
-If you've been charged under Colorado prohibited consensual sexual activity laws, or are facing charges for another sex crime, it's a good idea to consult with a local sex crime attorney to discuss your case and find out your options moving forward.
+If you've been accused of or charged with a sex crime, it's a good idea to consult with a local sex crime attorney to discuss your case and find out your options moving forward.